wunderwuzzi23/blog/content/posts/2023/ai-injections-direct-and-indirect-prompt-injection-basics.md

 Using this hidden message is enough to possibly trick some large language models (LLM) into changing their behavior significantly.

 During my experiments so far, at times just stating text like, `AI Injection`, `Hi Bing!`, or `Hi AI Assistant!` got the AI's attention.
+At times more specific injection strings might be needed.

 ### Proof of Concept - Demo AI Injection